becktothefuture/mccann-website/README.md

 Modal overlay with focus trap, scroll lock (iOS-safe), outside-click and Escape to close, Vimeo video mounting.
 Coordinates with Webflow IX via `lb:open`/`lb:close` events for GSAP animations.
 Respects `prefers-reduced-motion`.

+**Overlay orchestration**
+JavaScript now owns overlay visibility and pointer state.
+Before emitting `lb:open`, the module sets the overlay to `display: block` with scrolling enabled; when `lb:close` fires the overlay is immediately made non-interactive and then hidden once the Webflow animation completes.
+This removes the need for timeout fallbacks and keeps the visual timeline in sync with the state machine while still using the existing `lb:show`/`lb:hide` custom events.

 **Events**:
 - `lb:open` — emitted to Webflow IX for open animation
 - `lb:close` — emitted to Webflow IX for close animation
+- `details:show` — toggles the details overlay animation (Webflow IX)
+- `details:hide` — reverses the details overlay animation (Webflow IX)
 - `LIGHTBOX_OPEN` — bubbles to window with video/title/text details
 - `LIGHTBOX_CLOSE` — bubbles to window
 - `LIGHTBOX_CLOSED_DONE` — bubbles after close animation completes